 Microsoft Outlook for Microsoft 365 accounts (using their Microsoft Graph API)

 Office 365 Teams Enterprise

 To view the enterprise sources expand 'Enabled Enterprise sources':

 Just like the 'Enabled sources' panel enterprise sources can be enabled or disabled by clicking the toggle.

-Dropbox Business, Google Drive Enterprise, Office 365 Teams Enterprise, Quip Slack Enterprise, & G Suite can be added normally through the 'My Sources' menu.
-Setup instructions for each of these integrations are available in our Integrations support page.
+Dropbox Business, Google Drive Enterprise, Office 365 Teams Enterprise, Quip Slack Enterprise, & G Workspace can be added normally through the 'My Sources' menu.
+Setup instructions for each of these integrations are available on our Integrations support page.

 Opening the 'Sources configuration' panel gives you two options for source synchronization options: